jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/PSM.rst

 Basic information:

 * Each PSM arm is attached to the :ref:`SUJ <suj>` using 4 small screws.
-The mounting surface can be tilted
+The mounting surface doesn't have to be horizontal
 * 7 motorized degrees of freedom, 7 actuators with optical encoders
 * All motors are located in the first 2 links and use cable transmission
 * All actuators have analog potentiometers, used for both homing and